ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Peer contact making the request
     * Client nonce - cryptographically random one time use key
     * Expiry for the one time use token
+    * find mode - "all", "exclusive", "none" - if "all" this client wants any find request to go to this location as well as any others.
+In "exclusive" mode, the client only wants find requests to go to this one location and no others and if "none" this location does not wish to be found.
     * Location details
       * Location ID
       * Device ID